MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 * Modify a WEM in a scene

 ### Scale, Rotate, and Move a WEM in a Scene
-We are using a `SoTransformerDragger` module to apply transformations on the visualizations of a 3D WEM object via mouse interactions.
+We are using a `SoTransformerDragger` module to apply transformations to the visualization of a 3D WEM object via mouse interactions.

 Add a `SoCube` and a `SoBackground` module and connect both to a `SoExaminerViewer`.
 For a better understanding, you should also add a `SoCoordinateSystem` module and connect it to the viewer.
 Change the *User Transform Mode* to *User Transform Instead Of Input* and set *User Scale* to 2 for *x*, *y*, and *z*.